pcingola/SnpEff/src/docs/snpeff/build_db.md

 **Example:** This example shows how to create a database for a new genome.

 !!! info
-    GenBank files usually include genome sequence as well as CDS sequences.
+    GenBank files usually include genome sequence as well as CDS and protein sequences.
+    When building from GenBank, SnpEff uses the embedded CDS/protein sequences for the database integrity check, so you typically do not need to provide separate `cds.fa` or `protein.fa` files.
-    If these sequences are NOT in the GeneBank file, you should provide separate FASTA files for genome reference and CDS (or Protein) sequences.
+    If these sequences are NOT in the GenBank file, you should provide separate FASTA files for genome reference and CDS (or Protein) sequences.

 For this example we'll use "Staphylococcus aureus":